JonathanFeenstra/discord-modlinkbot/README.md

 ### Configuration

-[Make a Discord bot account](https://discordpy.readthedocs.io/en/latest/discord.html) and [enable the server members intent](https://discordpy.readthedocs.io/en/latest/intents.html#privileged-intents).
+[Make a Discord bot account](https://discordpy.readthedocs.io/en/latest/discord.html) and [enable the server members and message content intents](https://discordpy.readthedocs.io/en/latest/intents.html#privileged-intents).
 If you wish, you can use the [included icon image](https://raw.githubusercontent.com/JonathanFeenstra/discord-modlinkbot/master/img/icon.png) for your bot.
 Create a `config.py` file in this directory and fill it in according to the [example](config.py.example).
 [Add the bot to a Discord server](https://discordpy.readthedocs.io/en/latest/discord.html#inviting-your-bot) to make use of its features.

 ### Local installation